SakhiStuti/GatedConvolution-SNGAN-Inpainting/README.md

 ![Results](https://github.com/SakhiStuti/GatedConvolution-SNGAN-Inpainting/blob/master/results/48.png)
 Images from left to right - input image, course network output, fine network output, completed image, groundtruth

-## Pretrained Network
-You can download the pretrained network from

 ## Training from scratch
 Train and Validation image roots can be changed in the train_1.yml file.
 Then you can train the network using the command-
 python train.py